 As originally thought, the loan forgiveness applications are not due on October 31.
 This was a misunderstanding due to a date on the form.
 It is recommended borrowers submit a loan forgiveness application any time before the maturity date of the loan, which is either two or five years from the loan’s origination, depending on the borrower’s agreement.

 Our PPP task force is familiar with the loan forgiveness forms and can answer questions.
-Contact Mark Dreher, Randy Brammer, Barry Graham, and Brandon Temple about your situation.
+Contact Mark Dreher, Randy Brammer, or Barry Graham about your situation.